Chenqing-Lin/FAIR-Pruner/README.md

 pip install dist/Network_Pruner-0.5-py3-none-any.whl
 ```
 ## Install Dataset and Model
-To facilitate the demonstration of the pruning process, I provide `Mini_CIFAR10_640case.pkl` a small dataset with 640 pieces belonging to the CIFAR10 dataset and `CIFAR10_vgg16.pht` a VGG16 model trained on the CIFAR10 dataset.
+To facilitate the demonstration of the pruning process, I provide `Mini_CIFAR10_640case.pkl` a small dataset with 640 images sampled from CIFAR10 dataset and `CIFAR10_vgg16.pht` a VGG16 model trained on the CIFAR10 dataset.

 # Pruning Example